 Add some more color to your diet with this easy, raw, red cabbage salad.
 This salad recipe only gets better with more time in the fridge so you can make it once, and enjoy it all week long.

 I'm a big fan of greens.
 You can find a lot of green vegetable recipes on Tasting Page.
 BUT, it's important to vary up the veggies in your diet.
 Too much of a good thing isn't always so good, you know?
-You want to get a nice variety of deep, dark colored vegetables.
-So let's turn to this easy, raw, red cabbage salad.
+You want to make sure and get a nice variety of deep, dark colored vegetables.
+So let's turn to this simple, raw, red cabbage salad.

 Red cabbage actually looks purple to me, but we won't go renaming vegetables today.
 The deep color means its rich in antioxidants and full of flavonoids, which is great for cancer prevention.